 Overall I wouldn’t say Taghazout is a really budget place to visit in Morocco but it can be visited cheaply depending on where you eat and what activities you do and pay for.

-Taghazout is very chilled out and not like the rest of Morocco even though it is a Muslim Village so for females it’s definitely possible to wear what you would wear to any other beach town.
-The men do stare and do comment now and again but not in too much of a harassing way and generally everyone is very friendly.
+Taghazout is very chilled out and not like the rest of Morocco even though it is a Muslim Village.
+For females, it’s definitely possible to wear what you would wear to any other beach town.
+The men do stare and do comment now and again but not in too much of a harassing way and generally, everyone is very friendly.

 The main beach isn’t really popular for sunbathers because its more of a fishing beach but people do go there to sunbathe in bikini’s and that’s totally fine.